INFPs are a personality type with high ideals and a pure heart.

 Summary of INFP type

-If INFPs want to change their lives, the first step is to understand themselves objectively.
+If INFPs want to change their lives, they first must understand themselves objectively.

 Let me conclude with a summary of the INFP personality.